 If it is an aluminum window, your local glass company can change it out.
 But if it is a wooden window, you should contact a wooden window expert.
 Some brands of wooden windows are very tricky to take apart to replace the glass, and most people are unfamiliar with the proper technique to dissemble and replace the glass to prevent future seal failure.

-Need to find a pro for your dual pane windows?Find Pros
+Ready to start your dual pane windows?Find Pros

 Q: What causes seal failure between dual pane glass?